Your cart is currently empty!

 My other children are suffering

-Most of all, tell your children that you are strong, that you know what you’re doing, that you have great resources.
+Most of all, tell your children that you are strong, that you know what you're doing, that you have great resources.
 You have space for them.
-They don’t need to spare you their own miseries.
-They don’t need to close down and become ‘tough’ and go into extreme self-reliance.
+They don't need to protect you from their own miseries.
+They don't need to close down and become 'tough' and go into extreme self-reliance.

-Family-based treatment or similar approaches ought to include siblings.
-Some don’t want to come — fair enough.
+Family-based treatment or similar approaches is supposed to include siblings.
+Some siblings don't want to come — fair enough.
 Some may benefit from extra therapy support, or from extra care from the school.

 Think very carefully about any role you give siblings.
 The general rule is they should not be tasked with feeding or supervising their ill brother or sister.
 That's your job.